Flax weaving links

 Listings and images on this page

-The linked images on this page have been taken from sites that are also linked to in the text, and have been included on this page as an indication of the content of these sites.
+Some of the images on this page have been taken from sites that are also linked to in the text, and have been included on this page as an indication of the content of these sites.
 The site’s owners are all happy for their images to be used here.

 If you advertise workshops or a course in flax weaving online, and if I haven’t listed you on this page, do drop me an email if you’re happy to be included in the listings above.